DerGuru/The-Resonant/New Chapters/01 - Part1/P1-04_Routine_Noise.md

 Jason sat alone at the end of a long cafeteria table, tray in front of him, plastic fork tapping lightly against cheap ceramic.
 Marcy sat two tables over, deep in a phone call.

-The food wasn't bad - just tired.
+The food was not bad - just tired.
 Some kind of pasta, too much sauce, and a roll that could double as construction material.

 The room buzzed with life, but none of it included him.
 Conversations folded over each other like waves: work gripes, weekend plans, gossip from the higher floors.
 Jason listened without meaning to.
 He always did.